Check-DC/documentation/laravel-best-practices.md

 ```
 if ($this->hasJoins())
 ```
-15. follow naming conventions accepted by Laravel community and PSR2 What | How | Good | Bad
+15. Follow naming conventions accepted by Laravel community and PSR2

+What | How | Good | Bad
 ------------ | ------------- | ------------- | -------------
 Controller | singular | ArticleController | ~~ArticlesController~~